-Mr. Jon Ramon Aboitiz, 68 years old, Filipino, has been a director of AboitizPower since February 13, 1998 and served as Chairman of the Board from 1998 until 2008.
-He has been the Vice Chairman of the Board of Directors of AboitizPower since May 18, 2009.
+Mr. Jon Ramon Aboitiz, 69 years old, Filipino, has been Director of AboitizPower since February 13, 1998 and Vice Chairman since May 18, 2009.
 He was appointed Chairman of the Board Corporate Governance Committee on May 19, 2008.
+He served as Chairman of the Board from 1998 to 2008.

 Mr. Aboitiz began his career with the Aboitiz Group in 1970.
-From being a manager of Aboitiz Shipping Corporation, Mr. Aboitiz was promoted to President in 1976.
+From being a manager of Aboitiz Shipping Corporation, he was promoted to President in 1976.
 He headed the Aboitiz Group's power business in 1989 and was President of ACO from 1991 to 2008.
-He holds the following positions in publicly-listed companies: Chairman of the Board of Directors of AEV, Vice Chairman of the Board of Directors of Union Bank of the Philippines (UnionBank), and a director of Bloomberry Resorts Corporation and International Container Terminal Services, Inc. (ICTSI).
-Mr. Aboitiz is the Chairman of the Board of Directors of ACO.
-He is Chairman of UnionBank's Executive Committee, Risk Management Committee and Vice Chairman of the Corporate Governance Committee, including the latter's Compensation Remuneration and Nomination Sub-Committees.
-He is a trustee and Vice President of Ramon Aboitiz Foundation, Inc. (RAFI), a trustee of Philippine Business for Social Progress (PBSP) and the Association of Foundations, and member of the Board of Advisors of the Coca-Cola Export Corporation (Philippines) and Pilipinas Kao, Inc. Mr. Aboitiz holds a Bachelor of Science degree in Commerce, Major in Management from the Santa Clara University, California, U.S.A.
+He is currently Chairman of the Board of Directors of ACO and AEV, a publicly-listed company.
+He also holds positions in the following publicly-listed companies: Director of Bloomberry Resorts Corporation (Bloomberry) and International Container Terminal Services, Inc. (ICTSI), and Vice Chairman of Union Bank of the Philippines (UnionBank).
+He is also the Chairman of UnionBank's Executive Committee and Risk Management Committee, and Vice Chairman of the Corporate Governance Committee, including the latter's Compensation Remuneration and Nomination Sub-Committees.
+He is Chairman of the Board of Trustees and Chief Executive Officer of Ramon Aboitiz Foundation, Inc. (RAFI); Trustee of the Association of Foundations, and Santa Clara University; and member of the Board of Advisors of the Coca-Cola Export Corporation (Philippines) and Pilipinas Kao, Inc.

+Mr. Aboitiz holds a Bachelor of Science degree in Commerce, Major in Management from the Santa Clara University, California, U.S.A.
 He is not connected with any government agency or instrumentality.